Submit Article

 What Were the Facts of This Case?

-1. Whether the prosecution had proven beyond a reasonable doubt that the appellant was present at the scene of the second incident behind Sim Lim Tower.
+• Identification Evidence: Whether the prosecution had proven beyond a reasonable doubt that the appellant was present at the scene of the second incident at Sim Lim Tower.
+This involved an application of the Turnbull guidelines to determine if the identification by PW5 was of sufficient quality to sustain a conviction.

-4. Whether the judge should have drawn an adverse inference against the prosecution for failing to call PW5's friend, to whom he claimed to have spoken before the first incident.
+• Adverse Inference under the Evidence Act: Whether the trial judge erred in refusing to draw an adverse inference against the prosecution under section 116 Illustration (g) for failing to call a specific friend of PW5 to whom he had allegedly spoken before the incident.

 How Did the Court Analyse the Issues?